The Bourne Identity (1988 film)

-The Bourne Identity is a 1988 American mystery action thriller television movie adaptation of Robert Ludlum's 1980 novel The Bourne Identity.
-The film adaptation was written by Carol Sobieski, directed by Roger Young for Warner Bros.
+The Bourne Identity is a 1988 American mystery action thriller miniseries adaptation of Robert Ludlum's 1980 novel The Bourne Identity.
+The adaptation was written by Carol Sobieski, directed by Roger Young for Warner Bros.
 Television with Richard Chamberlain in the title role, along with Jaclyn Smith.
-It follows the storyline of the original novel, with a run-time of 3 hours 5 min.
-With commercials added, the running time was extended to four hours.
-The film was first shown on ABC in two 120 minute installments over two nights.
+It follows the storyline of the original novel, with a run-time of 185 minutes; with commercials added, the running time was extended to four hours, and was first shown on ABC in two 120 minute installments over two nights, making its first run count as a miniseries rather than a TV movie.
+As such, it was nominated in the Outstanding Miniseries category at the 40th Primetime Emmy Awards.

 The book was adapted again in 2002 by Doug Liman starring Matt Damon as Jason Bourne, launching the Bourne series of theatrical films, with considerable deviations from the original Cold War novel.
-It was followed later by a new series of Bourne best sellers written by Eric Lustbader with the permission of the Ludlum estate.
+It was followed later by a new series of Bourne bestsellers written by Eric Lustbader with the permission of the Ludlum estate.